anna-hope/morphology/README.md

 ## Theoretical background

-The algorithm does so by building up a Patricia trie from the corpus, and then selects every non-terminal chunk within the trie as a constituent morpheme.
+The algorithm does so by building up a Patricia trie from the corpus, and then selects every node in the trie that points to multiple child nodes as a constituent morpheme.
 Prefixes shorter than the given length (usually 4 or 5) are considered stems, and are not segmented.

 The core of the algorithm was proposed by Zellig Harris, and subsequently adapted by John Goldsmith.
 Please refer to sections 3 and 3.1 of